-I am a cultural anthropologist and work as an associate professor and mentor in Syracuse and as the Online Course Coordinator for Anthropology courses.
-I am currently serving as Chair for the Department of Social Science.
+I am a cultural anthropologist and work as professor and mentor in Syracuse.
+I am currently serving as Chair for the Department of Social Science & Public Affairs.
 I offer face to face, blended and individualized studies in Syracuse, and teach some fully online courses.

 My areas of specialization include: Latin America and the Caribbean region, comparative race studies, tourism, migration and gender relations.
 I have conducted extensive fieldwork on race and gender relations in Havana, Cuba, and am particularly interested in local responses to the impact of globalization on the island in the post-Soviet period.

 My current research examines the experiences of Cuban marriage migrants living in Scandinavia.
 I focus on the intersection of race, sexuality and gender in the context of tourism and migration, and on the impact of state policies regulating intimate relations, marriage and mobility at both ends of this migration trajectory.

 2018 Groes, Christian and Nadine T. Fernandez (eds.)
 Intimate Mobilities: Sexual Economies, Marriage, and Migration in a Disparate World.
 NY: Berghahn Books.

 Revolutionizing Romance: Interracial Couples in Contemporary Cuba. by Nadine T. Fernandez.
 Rutgers University Press 2010

 Read reviews of my book Revolutionizing Romance below:

 Review by Erica Williams in Voices: the Journal of the Association for Feminist Anthropology 2012

 Click here for reviews of my book in the Journal of Latin American and Caribbean Anthropology 2011; Suomen Antropologi: Journal of the Finnish Anthropology Society 2012; and The New West Indian Guide 2013.